auth0/cosmos/readme.md

 ### Using Cosmos components in your application

+1. Include any of available components:

 ```js
 import { Button } from '@auth0/cosmos'
 ```

-and use them along with you React components:
+2. Use them along your React components:

 ``` js
   const Actions = () => (